unctad-ai/eregulations-mcp-server/README.md

 ## Configuration

-The server can be configured using environment variables:
+The server can be configured using command-line arguments (preferred) or environment variables:

+### Command-line Arguments (Preferred)
+- `--api-url`: URL of the eRegulations API to connect to
+- `--help`: Show all available command-line options

+### Environment Variables
-- `EREGULATIONS_API_URL`: URL of the eRegulations API to connect to
+- `EREGULATIONS_API_URL`: URL of the eRegulations API to connect to (fallback if --api-url is not provided)
 - `PORT`: Port for the HTTP server when using SSE transport (default: `7000`)

+**Note**: Command-line arguments take precedence over environment variables.

 ## Usage